eddymoulton/ha-addons/ha-config-history/README.md

 Tracks all files within a directory as single configurations.

-The path should be a directory path that contains one or more YAML files.
+The path should be a directory path that contains one or more files.

 ###### Additional Options